minz1027/test-npm-package/README.md

 # add new stuff to be merged

-# test if missing fix, feats will work
+# test if missing fix, feats will work!